 - First line of defence: Operational areas, business lines or support units.
-They are responsible for the application of internal control procedures in every process in which they intervene and for which they are responsible, and manage the risks that originate in these processes. - Second line of defence: Risk Control Department It is a body that is independent from areas for the implementation of the internal control system with responsibility for defining applicable policies and procedures, coordinating and supervising evaluation and control activities, launching action plans and generating management reporting for different areas and governing bodies. - Third line of defence: Internal audit, as an independent evaluator tasked with overseeing the correct functioning of the internal control system, compliance with policies and procedures and final evaluation of the effectiveness of the action plans and initiatives launched.
+They are responsible for the application of internal control procedures in every process in which they intervene and for which they are responsible, and manage the risks that originate in these processes. - Second line of defence: Risk Management Area It is a body that is independent from areas for the implementation of the internal control system with responsibility for defining applicable policies and procedures, coordinating and supervising evaluation and control activities, launching action plans and generating management reporting for different areas and governing bodies. - Third line of defence: Internal audit, as an independent evaluator tasked with overseeing the correct functioning of the internal control system, compliance with policies and procedures and final evaluation of the effectiveness of the action plans and initiatives launched.

-The definition of internal control and the different elements mentioned in the management framework are based on the COSO Report, which sets out a common internal control model that entities and companies can use to evaluate and check their own control systems.
+The definition of internal control and the different elements mentioned in the management framework are based on the COSO Report, according to which there is a direct relationship between the objectives that the entity wishes to achieve (in terms of efficiency and operational effectiveness; confidence in accounting and financial records; and conformity with external and internal rules and regulations), the components of the internal control system (which represent what the organization needs to achieve the objectives), and its organizational structure (operative units, legal entities, etc.) sets out a common internal control model that entities and companies can use to evaluate and check their own control systems.

 By means of compliance with risk management policies and procedures, adequate treatment is performed of risk, ensuring that the risks taken on by SOLUNION remain at an acceptable level and, hence, do not endanger the achievement of the Company's strategic objectives.

 Different internal and external events will be assessed, allowing for acting according to the impact such events represent at a business, operational and organisational level.
 For risk treatment, necessary corrective measures will be selected and applied to control and mitigate the assessed risks.